 - Does the information resonate with your child so it will sink in?

-You may not know the answers to most of the above questions, and that is ok.
+You may not know the answers to most of the above questions, and that is OK.
 Every school and district is different.
 The point of Turning Teen is to help to guide your child through puberty with you at their side, and not worry if enough is being done elsewhere.
+We will help you start the conversation so that you can continue it at home.